cihai/cihai/docs/design-and-planning/2013/extending.md

 The pristine format of your data may be in CSV, excel or another format.
 As long as your data is normalized into a {obj}`dict` that is compatible with the sql table, it is ok.

-To accomodate this, {class}`Cihai` provides all plugins a instance of {class}`sqlalchemy.schema.MetaData` on creation. [sqlalchemy][sqlalchemy] is the swiss army knife of databases in the python programming language.
+To accommodate this, {class}`Cihai` provides all plugins a instance of {class}`sqlalchemy.schema.MetaData` on creation. [sqlalchemy][sqlalchemy] is the swiss army knife of databases in the python programming language.